 When we talk about stress in fish, we are not talking about money worries or relationship worries.
-Fish can become stressed with major changes to their environment, such as a drastic change in tank water quality leading to such things as ammonia poisoning caused by high ammonia levels, difficulty breathing, or the tank being just too hot.
+Fish become physically stressed when major changes occur in their environment, such as a drastic change in tank water quality which leads to ammonia poisoning from high ammonia levels, difficulty breathing, or the tank being just too hot.

 Water quality problems are a major cause of stress in fish.
 Ammonia poisoning is often caused by a rise in ph levels which can upset the nitrogen cycle, leading to gill damage and, eventually, difficulty in breathing.